Last update: 3 February 2023

 Pay scale employees and civil servants are liable for any damage or destruction of company property (e.g., work equipment, such as laptops) if caused by intent or gross negligence on their part (cf. Section 3 subsection 7 of the collective wage agreement for the public sectors of the German states [Tarifvertrag für den öffentlichen Dienst der Länder, TV-L], Section 48 of the act on the status of civil servants [Gesetz zur Regelung des Statusrechts der Beamtinnen und Beamten in den Ländern, BeamtStG]).
 The same applies in cases where equipment provided by the employer may be used at home or away from the office, provided that the damage or destruction took place during a work-related activity.

 This lump sum will be offset against the valid employee exemption amount, meaning it will go into effect only when the exemption amount is exceeded.
 Explicit proof from the employer is not currently considered necessary.
-If tax offices request such proof from employees, please contact the HR staff member responsible.
+If internal revenue offices request such proof from employees, contact the HR staff member responsible.